Normal forms in cubical type theory: Cubical type theory

 \begin{remark} All of these constructions are effectively used to guarantee that, given a normal form \(t\) with some interval variable \(i\), we can straightforwardly compute the normal form of e.g.\ the substitution \(t[0/i]\).
 However, why go through all the trouble if we can simply ban these substitutions?
 Indeed, in the proof of normalization for Martin-L\"of type theory, we consider computability structures over the category of \emph{renamings} only, and normal forms are preserved under renamings.

 A reason specific to Cartesian cubical type theory is that contracting two variables \(t[k/i, k/j]\) also causes the neutral to destabilize.
-A deeper and more essential reason is the uniformity equation for Kan extension, which requires arbitrary substitutions on interval variables.
-This manifests as the requirement of the existence of an exceptional right adjoint \((-)^{\mathbb{I}} \dashv \sqrt[\mathbb{I}]{-}\) in the category of computability structures.
-See \citet{licata:2018:universes} and \bible{7.3.1\astr5}. \end{remark}
+A deeper and more essential reason is that normal forms involving composition structures can still compute, which requires arbitrary substitutions on interval variables.
+See \bible{7.3.1\astr5} and \citet{licata:2018:universes}. \end{remark}

 For completeness, we include the rules for dependent path types, which are given by simple modifications of the non-dependent version.

 The normal and neutral forms are then given by